 The next photo shows the patch box side of the buttstock.
 The attractive patch box is incredibly complicated and has 14 piercings.
 A variation of the "D" shape is included in the finial.
 A flower-inspired inlay substitutes for relief carving on the wrist.

-The next photo shows the pointed tang of this rifle, along with the beautifully engraved inlay that surrounds it.
+The next photo shows the pointed tang of this percussion rifle, along with the beautifully engraved inlay that surrounds it.
 Several muzzleloaders by other makers incorporate this inlay theme surrounding the tang, but I haven't seen any that are as attractive as this one.
 This photo also shows an elliptic inlay on the top of the wrist.

 The next photo shows the pierced lock bolt plate, with silver inlays.
 The front of the stock panel for the lock bolt plate has the tri-level affect that is also found on rifles by Peter Dormayer's son Jonathan Dormayer, and by Jonathan's nephew Charles Monroe Knupp.

 The following photograph shows the silver-plated percussion gun lock, with a sheet metal diverter protecting the barrel from percussion cap induced erosion.
 This photo provides a good view of the shape of the lock panel of the stock, and the silver inlay just to the left of the panel.
 The lock is stamped "Henry Parker Warranted".

-The final photo, below, shows two bird-inspired inlays on this high-quality Pennsylvania muzzleloader.
+The next photo, below, shows two bird-inspired inlays on this high-quality Pennsylvania muzzleloader.
 The eagle inlay in the saddle wear plate region has inlays within piercings.